 Nathaniel Lucas built an impressive Georgian house, known as the "Red House" which still stands and is used today by the Kingston Golf Club as their clubrooms.
 The original township of Kingston grew up on John Lucas' estate.

-By the 1830's the district was still sparsely populated - and barely civilised.
+By the 1830's the district was still sparsely populated.
 There was no church, no school, no post office - in fact, no regular communication with Hobart Town.

 The district began to progress in the 1840's with the arrival of the Russells.
 They became the district's first postmasters - receiving mail at irregular intervals from Hobart Town by steamer.
 They also brought education to the district with the first school.

 It was not until the opening of the road to Hobart Town, known as Proctor's Road, in 1835, that great impetus was given to the area.
 In 1830 a Mr Proctor who owned a farm at Brown's River decided to construct a road between Hobart Town and his property at Brown's River.
 It took Proctor five long years to complete it.
 Ironically, soon after Proctor's Road was finished the Government, having refused to provide any financial assistance to Mr Proctor, declared the road a public thoroughfare.

 Governor Denison proclaimed the district a township on January 27th, 1851.
 The name Kingston was advocated by the then Police Magistrate, Mr Lucas.

 Although his exact reason for deciding on the name of Kingston is unknown, there are many theories.
 His parents, Thomas and Anne Lucas, the district's first settlers, lived at Norfolk Island before coming to Van Diemen's Land and the capital of Norfolk Island was Kingston.
 Another possible reason is that Thomas was born in Surrey, England in a village close to New Kingston.

 Finally some people suggest it was named after King, who was the Governor of Norfolk Island, when the Lucas family lived there.